-- Altitude: keep the flight leader just above the horizon line (flight leader's lower wingtip touching horizon) - Airspeed: accelerate to rejoin airspeed plus 10 knots (or 10%) - Bearing line: align the top of Lead's vertical stabilizer with the tip of Lead's outboard wingtip - Alignment: align your fuselage with Lead's fuselage
+- Altitude: keep the flight leader just above the horizon line (flight leader's lower wingtip touching horizon). - Airspeed: accelerate to rejoin airspeed plus 10 knots (or 10%) - Bearing line: align the top of Lead's vertical stabilizer with the tip of Lead's outboard wingtip - Alignment: align your fuselage with Lead's fuselage

 Being below altitude during the rejoin (Lead too far above the horizon line) will have several detrimental effects.
 You will be performing a climbing rejoin, which requires more energy.
 In a 4-ship, you will force the wingmen behind you to fly even lower, in order to keep you in sight.
-Your flight path vector will be directed at Lead which complicates an under-run, should one become necessary (as discussed in detail on page 44).
+Your flight path vector will be directed at Lead which complicates an under-run, should one become necessary.